Originally published in 2017, but updated 05.07.18 for Teacher Appreciation Week 2018

 If You Give A Teacher A Cookie

-I found a really cute mason jar tumbler (plastic so it was perfect for a Toddler Teacher!) and picked up an extra large chocolate chip cookie from a bakery around the corner from my office, added the free printable tag (free link in the post from Eighteen25) with some bakers twine and viola, super cute teacher gift.
+I found a really cute mason jar tumbler (plastic so it was perfect for a Toddler Teacher!) and picked up an extra-large chocolate chip cookie from a bakery around the corner from my office, added the free printable tag (free link in the post from Eighteen25) with some bakers twine and voila, super cute teacher gift.

 Chalkboard Teacher Gift